-St. Paul’s is a community who prays.
+St. Paul’s is a community that prays.
 Our prayers are said in community and privately from the depths of our hearts.
 We are strengthened by the supportive and healing prayers of others on our behalf.

 As Episcopalians, an important part of our worship tradition is the Daily Office.
 The Daily Office marks the day in prayer: Morning Prayer, Noonday Prayer, Evening Prayer, and Compline.
 The Daily Office can be said by communities in the context of a service, or by individuals.